Bad Things (Machine Gun Kelly and Camila Cabello song)

-"Bad Things" is a song by American rapper and singer Machine Gun Kelly and Cuban-born American singer-songwriter Camila Cabello.
+"Bad Things" is a song by American rapper Machine Gun Kelly and American singer Camila Cabello.
 The song was released on October 14, 2016, and was produced by The Futuristics.
 Its music video was directed by Hannah Lux Davis and premiered on December 1, 2016.
-The song features an interpolation of Fastball's 1999 single "Out of My Head".
-The single peaked at number four on the US Billboard Hot 100, becoming both Machine Gun Kelly and Cabello's first top ten single as solo artists, as well as the former's only top-ten hit to date.
+The song is a remake of Fastball's 1999 single "Out of My Head".
+"Bad Things" peaked at number four on the US Billboard Hot 100, becoming both Machine Gun Kelly and Cabello's first top ten single as solo artists, as well as the former's only top-ten hit to date.
+The song also reached the top ten in Malaysia.
+It is certified five-times Platinum in the US and Gold or higher in eight additional countries.

 The song was nominated for Top Rap Collaboration at the 2017 Billboard Music Awards, and won Best Collaboration at the 2017 Radio Disney Music Awards.

 Background and composition

 During her time as a student at New York University (NYU), American songwriter Madison Love conceived "Bad Things" with several songwriters while she was in a physics class.
 "Bad Things" is a mid-tempo ballad that interpolates Fastball's 1999 song "Out of My Head".
 It incorporates lyrical themes of pain-is-pleasure type of love.